cell-os/cell-os/docs/userguide.md

 ## S3 Bucket
 Each cell has an associated bucket with several subdirectories.
-By default the cli will create the bucket, but an existing bucket can be used as well.
+By default, the CLI will create the bucket, but pre-existing bucket can be used as well.

 Everything is namespaced under a cell-level directory for this purpose.

     s3://cell-os--$CELL_NAME/cell-os--$CELL_NAME